prajjwalyd/docs/blog/docs/articles/enhancing-the-knative-experience.md

 After receiving the selection email, I had an initial meeting with my mentors to discuss the project's direction.
 We decided on a weekly mentoring schedule, with occasional analysis sessions as needed.
 The early weeks were spent planning the research process and defining goals, objectives, key questions, and hypotheses.

 To kick off the research phase, I sifted through contributor data spanning from January 1, 2023, to February 29, 2024, to pinpoint potential interview candidates.
 By the end of the third week, I started outlining some interview and survey questions.
 During the next phase, we conducted around twelve interviews with different types of contributors, including new ones, active ones, some who used to contribute but stopped (inactive), and maintainers.
 It was tough to get interviews with inactive contributors because many weren't using CNCF Slack anymore.
-However, during the latter half of the project, we did manage to interview three of them, which gave us good insights.
+However, during the latter half of the project, we did manage to interview three of them, which gave us some really good insights.
 Following the interviews and initial analysis, I created a developer survey aimed at understanding the wider community's motivations, engagement, challenges, and potential improvements so that we can prioritize our recommendations based on the responses.
 Unfortunately, this survey yielded only four responses, making it statistically insignificant.

 Upon concluding the interview analysis, I distilled the key findings and preliminary recommendations and presented them to the UX Working Group on May 16, 2024.
 Subsequently, after receiving feedback during the presentation and on the pull request, I iterated on my findings and recommendations for refinement.